When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Results

 To better understand how agents exploit covert channels in this setting, Table~\ref{tab:top5_covert_oneshot} reports the five most frequent symbols generated under covert communication in the one-shot games, expressed as percentages of all transmitted messages.
-In the decimal communication C(D), symbol distributions are strongly concentrated across all games, with one or two values accounting for a large fraction of messages.
-In Harmony and Prisoner’s Dilemma, two dominant symbols together represent more than 80\% of all transmissions, while Snowdrift and Stag Hunt exhibit slightly broader but still highly skewed distributions.
+In the decimal variant, symbol distributions are strongly concentrated across all games, with one or two values accounting for a large fraction of messages.
+In H and PD, two dominant symbols together represent more than 80\% of all transmissions, while SD and SH exhibit slightly broader but still highly skewed distributions.
 This indicates that agents converge on compact, low-entropy signalling schemes even in single-shot interactions.
-By contrast, hexadecimal communication yields substantially flatter distributions.
+By contrast, the hexadecimal variant yields substantially flatter distributions.
 No single symbol exceeds a few percent of total messages, and the top five symbols account for only a limited share of the overall traffic.
-This suggests that agents exploit the larger representational space to distribute signals across a wider set of tokens, reducing concentration relative to the decimal condition.

-It thus seems that agents exploit elements of the payoff structure when constructing their signalling schemes, with some statistical preference towards payoff entries in the decimal communication.
+This suggests that agents exploit the larger representational space to distribute signals across a wider set of symbols, reducing concentration relative to C(D).
+This suggests that, under decimal communication, agents tend to reuse values drawn from the payoff structure when constructing their signalling schemes, showing a statistical preference for payoff-related symbols.
 This link is broken when using hexadecimals, which are instead more randomly generated, but still retain some covert meaning.
 When interpretability is concerned, however, even with full knowledge of the payoff matrices the communicative logic remains far from transparent: it is unclear how these values are selected, combined, or interpreted within the agents' decision processes.
 The exchanges thus reveal a hybrid form of communication: somehow anchored in the environment but overall opaque to human reasoning.
-In this sense, interactions are partially covert: not because humans lack access to the mapping, but because the functional role of these numbers in coordinating strategies does not follow human-intuitive patterns.
+In this sense, interactions are \textit{partially covert}: not because humans lack access to the mapping, but because the functional role of these numbers in coordinating strategies does not follow human-intuitive patterns.